Kay-ddggxh/CI-PP2_memory-card-game/README.md

 ### Site Goals

-The goal of the site is to provide the fan community of One Punch Man with an enterning yet not too complicated game, featuring images of the anime series.
+The goal of the site is to provide the fan community of One Punch Man with an entertaining yet not too complicated game, featuring images of the anime series.

 The game is intended to be played over the course of a few minutes.
 It does not take up too much of the user's time either by playing or learning the rules and functionality.